 The ASA therefore investigated whether there was a strong possibility that gambling ads on Airey’s channel had been targeted at viewers under the age of 18, or had a particular appeal to children.

 In response to the investigation, 888 said that at least 75% of Airey’s followers were over 18, and therefore the ads were not targeted at children.
 Indeed, upon further inspection, the ASA found that 7.5% of the first video’s audience, and 6% of the second video’s audience were under 18, while the channel’s overall viewing figures showed 8.6% of viewers were under 18.888 Also pointed out that Airey himself is over 25 years of age, and that the ads featured responsible gambling and ‘18+’ logos, as well as a verbal disclaimer stating that the product advertised was only aimed at customers over the age of 18.
 Therefore, the operator argued that adequate steps had been taken to ensure the ads did not appeal to children.
-In addition, Airey pointed out that the second video, which featured actual poker gameplay, had a smaller proportion of viewers aged under 18 than the first, which did not feature footage of gambling.

 The ASA’s assessment concluded that because under 18s were not likely to comprise as much as 25% of the audience that the ads were not targeted at minors and did not breach the CAP code.